A guide to Skyline Photography

 Choosing the right location is about finding your canvas – the physical space that offers the potential for a captivating view.
 It dictates the subject matter, the scale, the available light, and even the mood of your photograph.

 Observation decks, bridges, hills, or even upper floors of buildings offer expansive views.
 These are ideal for capturing a large portion of the skyline and emphasizing the city's scale.
-Don't discount shooting from the street!
-This offers a more intimate, immersive perspective, allowing you to include people, street life, and unique architectural details that contribute to the city's character.
 Rivers, lakes, or harbors often provide clear sightlines and the opportunity for stunning reflections, especially during golden or blue hour.
 Differences can be seen in the photos #A through #C.

 Revisiting: The same location can offer vastly different photos depending on the weather, season, and time of day.
 Revisit locations to capture their changing moods.